axelitus/php-design-patterns/README.md

 # Design Patterns for PHP

-A PHP package that contains base clases to easily extend and implement some design patterns.
+A framework independant PHP  package that contains base clases to easily extend and implement some design patterns.

 ## Package Information